Updated: December 29, 2025

 Real Estate Business Insurance Cost of Professional Liability Coverage by State

-Note: We based these professional liability rates on real estate businesses with two employees across different states.
-Your actual rates will depend on your services offered and location.
+*These rates reflect real estate businesses with two employees.
+Your cost depends on services offered and location.

 Real Estate Business Insurance Cost of BOP Coverage by State